-CHEBYSHEV_SERIES is a FORTRAN90 library which can evaluate a Chebyshev series approximating a function f(x), while efficiently computing one, two or three derivatives of the series, which approximate f'(x), f''(x), and f'''(x), by Manfred Zimmer.
+chebyshev_series, a FORTRAN90 code which can evaluate a Chebyshev series approximating a function f(x), while efficiently computing one, two or three derivatives of the series, which approximate f'(x), f''(x), and f'''(x), by Manfred Zimmer.

-Note that this library does not compute a Chebyshev series; it assumes that the series has already been computed, and offers an efficient means of evaluating the series and its derivatives simultaneously.
+Note that this code does not compute a Chebyshev series; it assumes that the series has already been computed, and offers an efficient means of evaluating the series and its derivatives simultaneously.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-CHEBYSHEV_SERIES is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+chebyshev_series is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-CHEBYSHEV, a FORTRAN90 library which computes the Chebyshev interpolant/approximant to a given function over an interval.
+CHEBYSHEV, a FORTRAN90 code which computes the Chebyshev interpolant/approximant to a given function over an interval.

-CHEBYSHEV_INTERP_1D, a FORTRAN90 library which determines the combination of Chebyshev polynomials which interpolates a set of data, so that p(x(i)) = y(i).
+CHEBYSHEV_INTERP_1D, a FORTRAN90 code which determines the combination of Chebyshev polynomials which interpolates a set of data, so that p(x(i)) = y(i).

-CLAUSEN, a FORTRAN90 library which evaluates a Chebyshev interpolant to the Clausen function Cl2(x).
+CLAUSEN, a FORTRAN90 code which evaluates a Chebyshev interpolant to the Clausen function Cl2(x).

-POLPAK, a FORTRAN90 library which evaluates a variety of mathematical functions, including Chebyshev, Gegenbauer, Hermite, Jacobi, Laguerre, Legendre polynomials, and the Collatz sequence.
+POLPAK, a FORTRAN90 code which evaluates a variety of mathematical functions, including Chebyshev, Gegenbauer, Hermite, Jacobi, Laguerre, Legendre polynomials, and the Collatz sequence.

-TOMS446, a FORTRAN90 library which manipulates Chebyshev series for interpolation and approximation; this is ACM TOMS algorithm 446, by Roger Broucke.
+TOMS446, a FORTRAN90 code which manipulates Chebyshev series for interpolation and approximation; this is ACM TOMS algorithm 446, by Roger Broucke.